tinymce/tinymce-docs/advanced/creating-a-skin.md

 ### Moving the skin into TinyMCE

-1. Copy the skin and/or content skin from `build/skins/` to the corresponding folders in the duplicated TinyMCE folder.
+1. Copy the skin and/or content skin from `build/skins/` to the corresponding folders in the duplicate TinyMCE folder.
 2. Update the init function with the [skin](https://www.tiny.cloud/docs-beta/configure/editor-appearance/#skin) option and/or the [content_css](https://www.tiny.cloud/docs-beta/configure/content-appearance/#content_css) option.

 #### Example